DavideBrex/DavideBrex.github.io/_pages/about.md

 Trained as computer scientist and bioinformatician, I am now working as computational biologist in the laboratory of stem cells and cancer genomics at the university of Trento (PhD student).

-I’m currently working on the epigenetics of liver regeneration and tumorigeneisis.
+My PhD focuses on the epigenetics of liver regeneration and tumorigeneisis.